 Data Science: 6:30 PM – 8:00 PM every alternate Thursday, 3166 Paddington Way, San Ramon, CA 94582 for 8th – 12th graders.

 Description: In this course, 8th-12th graders with an interest in computer science and data science will gain exposure to the world of data analysis, visualization, and mathematical prediction.
 They will be mentored by an IBM data scientist and a group of passionate individuals to solve problems with large amounts of data to build up the foundations of data science, statistics and machine learning.
 Using those foundational skills, students will complete an interesting and challenging final project.

 Students are expected to have basic concepts of algebra and programming.
 The course is fast paced and covers many topics in a short span of time, so regular attendance and maintaining integrity in classes are utmost important things expected from students.

-Cost: We will be requiring a 100 dollar fee (one-time payment) for the complete course from November to April in order to cover the cost of insurance, cleaning fees, and Wi-Fi.
+Cost: We will be requesting a 100 dollar donation for the complete course from November to April in order to cover the cost of insurance, cleaning fees, and Wi-Fi.

 2019-2020 Data Science Calendar: